Skip to content

 Dr. Aboodi is the faculty lead for a cutting‑edge curriculum focused on emergency tracheostomy care.
 Including critical airway management, tracheostomy tube assessment, decannulation processes, and managing tracheostomy-related emergencies like obstruction or hemorrhage.
 Dr. Aboodi has co‑authored significant research examining the impact of critical care specialist intervention on first-pass success in emergency airway management outside the ICU, underscoring his investigational interest in optimizing procedural outcomes

-Kelly Crane MD – PCCM
+Kelly Crane, MD – PCCM

 Emergency Tracheostomy Care Curriculum Lead